Eternal Lean Review - Does This Diet Supplement Really Work?

 While the official website for Eternal Lean does present some information on the ingredients used in this diet pill, there is no real science provided to back the fat loss claims.
 At DietSpotlight, we must see documented scientific studies that support the weight-loss product or else we only see a red.

 The Bottom Line – Does Eternal Lean Work?

 Alright, what’s the final take on this one?
 We appreciate that Nature’s Plus, the company that makes Eternal Lean, has been around since the 1970s.
 Clearly this brand has stood the test of time.
 However, due to the fad diet ingredients and lack of clinical results, we have reservations about recommending Eternal Lean for fat loss and long-term weight management.
 Also, we did not find a 100% satisfaction guarantee posted on the official website.

 If you wish to see more fat loss results and a slimmer figure, we recommend you select a product or weight-loss formula that is supported by clinical studies, does not contain fad diet ingredients and is affordable as well.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 This supplement uses a proprietary blend of four ingredients, which have been proven in documented clinical research to help increase fat loss and elevate metabolism.
 We have not found any complaints of harmful effects and dieter reviews on the web express people are seeing substantial results.